AdobeDocs/pass.en/help/authentication/tve-dashboard-changes-log.md

 >[!NOTE]
 >
 >The content on this page is provided for information purposes only.
-Usage of this API requires a current license from Adobe.
+The usage of this API requires a current license from Adobe.
 No unauthorized use is permitted.

 The **Changes Log** section of the TVE Dashboard allows you to view the configuration changes pushed to the Adobe Pass Authentication environment through the TVE Dashboard.
 You can also compare two different configuration changes.